 For FY 2010, Congress boosted PATH funding by \$5 million, to \$68 million.
 This is projected to allow PATH to reach an additional 11,000 homeless individuals with serious mental illness.
 Services funded by the PATH program provide a critical bridge for individuals with severe mental illness who are experiencing chronic homelessness.
-An increase for PATH for FY 2011 would afford Congress the opportunity to adjust the inequitable interstate funding formula that has left 20 rural and frontier states at the \$300,000 minimum allocation since the program's inception.
+An increase for PATH for FY 2012 would afford Congress the opportunity to adjust the inequitable interstate funding formula that has left 20 rural and frontier states at the \$300,000 minimum allocation since the program's inception.
 Despite increases for PATH funding since the 1990s, these minimum allocation states are still receiving the same amount they did back in 1993.
-SAMHSA reauthorization currently pending in the Senate would increase this minimum state allocation level without adversely impacting large states
+Legislation introduced in the 111th Congress by Representative Peter Welsh (HR 5848) would increase this minimum state allocation level, without adversely impacting large states.